LukeFer9/Global-Life-Expectancy-Trends/README.md

  This project is a demonstration of visualization tools designed to aid in the analysis of life expectancy trends for different countries, leading up to COVID-19.
  The tools include interactive features that allow a user to focus their analyses based on a specific country.

+ A demo of the tools can be found [here](https://my.up.ist.psu.edu/lzf5254/330%20Group%20Project/Final.html).